lynaghk/cljx/README.markdown

 See `CHANGES.md` at the root of this repo.

-(You'll especially want to look at the entry for `0.3.0` if you've been using previous versions of cljx, as things have changed [of course, we think significantly for the better :-P].)
+(You'll especially want to look at the entry for `0.3.0` if you've been using older versions of cljx, as things have changed [of course, we think significantly for the better :-P].)

 ## Usage